-A few months ago, I wrote a blog for the LAX Coastal Chamber of Commerce entitled “I am a Constant Student.”
+Awhile ago, I wrote a blog for the LAX Coastal Chamber of Commerce entitled “I am a Constant Student.”
 In this blog, I touted my zealous following of the philosophy behind learning something new every day.
 “I am a constant student,” I said.
 “A student of books, technology, life, everything.
 I am always searching for the next piece of information that will make my life better (or, at the very least, teach me something interesting).”
 Well, I learned something new today.

 Writing your first blog is hard.

-I can guarantee it isn’t due to an excess of shyness—anyone who has ever met me in person can tell within a twenty-second timeframe that that has never been my issue—rather, it’s almost as if facing the sudden freedom granted by doing something for myself, instead of a client, left me shell-shocked.
+I can guarantee it isn’t due to an excess of shyness—anyone who has ever met me in person can tell within a twenty-second time frame that introversion has never been my issue—rather, it’s almost as if facing the sudden freedom granted by doing something for myself, instead of a client, left me shell-shocked.
 I was given no parameters, no synopsis, no rough draft, nothing.
 It was a blank canvas, ready for me to paint whatever I wanted, and I realized: I have no idea what I want to do.

 Well, that’s not entirely true.
 I know I want to introduce you to me (Hello, by the way.
-My name is Kirby.) and give you a little bit of my resume (to help convince you to hire me, of course), but I couldn’t think of a clever way to do it.
+My name is Kirby.) and give you a little bit of my resumé (to help convince you to hire me, of course), but I couldn’t think of a clever way to do it.
 Uploading my actual resume is pretty boring—and let’s be honest I haven’t updated it in a few years anyway—and I didn’t want to do the whole, “My name is Kirby Israelson.
 I graduated summa cum laude from Otis College of Art and Design in 2013 with a BA in Illustration and Creative Writing…”

 Kirby Fun Facts:

 No, Kirby was not named after the video game character.
 The video game character was named after her. (sources not confirmed)